vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 ## Enable Exact and Boolean Text Matching

-By default, the exact and Boolean text matching is disabled and Vectara only0 uses neural retrieval.
+By default, the exact and Boolean text matching is disabled and Vectara only uses neural retrieval.
 You can enable hybrid search by specifying a value, `lambda`, at query time.
 This value can range from `0` to `1` (inclusive).